jessechunn/StandardPokerHandEvaluator/README.md

 //just paste this code into a button_click event to try it...

 //only create a PokerHandRankingTable once at application startup
-//and pass a reference to the hands PokerHandRankingTable rankingTable = new PokerHandRankingTable();
+//and pass a reference to the hands.
+It would be best to declare
+//the rankingTable variable at the module level, especially
+//if you intend to do multiple iterations over time and speed
+//is important.
+PokerHandRankingTable rankingTable = new PokerHandRankingTable();

 //create decks as often as needed.